dprothero/fvtt-module-magic-missile/README.md

 ## New Chat Command

 `/mm (or /magicmissile) [spell level]` - casts Magic Missile at the desired level (defaults to level 1).

+## Release Notes

+- v0.2.0: Initial release.
+- v0.3.0: Added image and full description of the spell, pulling from the 5e spell compendium.